Ralph Merry V. Merry Family fonds. Magog Historical Society

 Our long-awaited house will open its doors this summer.

-While collaborating with the City of Magog on the restoration and construction, our team is working hard to put in place all the necessary tools for the smooth running of operations and organization of the many activities and events that will take place.
+While collaborating with the City of Magog on restoration and expansion work, our team is working hard to put in place all the necessary tools for the smooth running of operations and organization of the numerous activities and events that will take place.

 Help us and give generously!